 Bullying is defined by §TEC 37.0832.
-All employees are required to report student complaints of bullying, including cyberbullying, to the principal or counselor.
+All employees are required to report student complaints of bullying, including cyberbullying, to Alexandria Lupercio, district principal.
 The district's policy includes definitions and procedures for reporting and investigating bullying of students and is reprinted below:

-Please see: https://pol.tasb.org/Policy/Download/1235?filename=FFI(LOCAL).pdf
+https://pol.tasb.org/Policy/Download/1235?filename=FFI(LOCAL).pdf